-Steam leak sprays unknown debris in downtown Boston
+Company investigating after pipe sprays debris in Boston

-BOSTON (AP) - Authorities are investigating after an underground steam pipe sprayed an unknown substance across a downtown Boston intersection.
+BOSTON (AP) - A waste and water company is investigating after one of its underground pipes sprayed an unknown substance in a downtown Boston intersection.

+A statement from Veolia North America says its crews are monitoring the air for hazardous material and that all samples have been negative.
-Boston fire officials say hazmat crews responded to the area of 99 Summer Street around 5:30 a.m.
-Saturday after a steam leak left unknown debris in the area.

-Photos of the scene show an ashy substance settled on a car and the nearby intersection.
+City work crews were called to the area of 99 Summer St. around 5:30 a.m.
+Saturday after a steam leak left an unknown substance in the area.
+Photos of the scene show ashy debris settled on a car and the nearby intersection.
+No injuries were reported.

-City officials say the pipe is operated by the Veolia, a water, waste and energy company.
-A representative did not immediately provide information.

 Boston Fire Department spokesman Brian Alkins told The Boston Globe that officials are concerned the substance may be asbestos.

-A portion of Summer Street has been shut down as authorities investigate.
-Fire officials say Veolia workers are testing the debris while hazmat technicians monitor the scene.
+A portion of Summer Street has been shut down as crews investigate.
+Boston Fire officials say hazmat technicians are monitoring.

 Sign up for Daily Newsletters